Prepaid Reconciliation Definition :

 - Classify Assets: Record these prepayments as current assets on the balance sheet until they are expensed.

-- Journal Entries: When a prepayment is made, debit the prepaid expense account and credit the cash or bank account.
+- Journal Entries: Firms must debit the prepaid expense account and credit the cash or bank account post prepayment.
 For example, prepaying a $12,000 annual insurance premium would involve debiting prepaid insurance and crediting cash for $12,000.

 - Expense Allocation: Distribute the prepaid amount over the benefiting periods.
 Using the previous example, recognize $1,000 as an insurance expense each month for 12 months.

-- Adjusting Entries: At each period’s end, debit the expense account and credit the prepaid expense account for the allocated amount.
+- Adjusting Entries: Firms must debit the expense account and credit the prepaid expense account for the allocated amount at each period’s end.

 - Documentation Review: Cross-reference ledger entries with invoices, contracts, and receipts to ensure accuracy.